 Montpelier is a tiny town located in the state of Iowa.
 With a population of 186 people and just one neighborhood, Montpelier is the 434th largest community in Iowa.
-Much of the housing stock in Montpelier was built prior to World War II, making it one of the older and more historic towns in the country.
+Montpelier has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Montpelier real estate is some of the most expensive in Iowa, although Montpelier house values don't compare to the most expensive real estate in the U.S.